SmartyTomato/AHKManager/README.md

 - Add library again to see the new script that not exists in the library
     * Refresh feature will be add later
 - Add script to a running profile will run that script as well
+- Library only reflects whats on the local folder, use profile if you want customize whats

 # Further planned development:
 - Script in library right click add to profile